Anri17/azur-shmup/README.md

 # Setup

-IMPORTANT: This project was last opened with version 2020.3.21f1 of Unity (You can find it here: https://unity3d.com/unity/whats-new/2020.3.21)
+This project was last opened with version 2020.3.26f1 of Unity.

 1. Clone the repository
-2. Open the project with the specified unity version
+2. Open the project with the unity version specified above.

+# IMPORTANT

+This version of the project is saved both for future reference and for historic reasons.